SmartAsApps/HerdingLlamas/README.md

 # HerdingLlamas
-ARCore and Sceneform sample app for Droidcon 2018 session
+ARCore and Sceneform sample app for my Droidcon Berlin 2018 session.
+The video of the session can be found here: https://www.youtube.com/watch?v=108YfrVdEKU .

 ## Acknoledgements
 The models used in this app are downloaded from Google Poly and used under the CC-BY license.
 Author is Poly by Google.